-The District will continue to consider the opportunities for purchasing adjacent lands to the Preserve to promote the District's mission of protecting the natural systems and water resource benefits of flood protection, water quality, and water supply.
+The District will continue to consider the opportunity to purchase lands adjacent to the Preserve with the goal of promoting the District's Mission of protecting the natural features of conservation lands for the benefits of flood protection, water quality, and water supply.
 It would be advantageous to seek possible opportunities for acquiring fee simple and less-than-fee properties to further promote protections of the natural systems within the region.